 The appellate division initially affirmed the lower court’s dismissal of the action, but the appellate court reversed.
 It concluded that a trier of fact can reasonably infer based on the medical records that the treatment and expenses associated with the accident exceeded the $2,000 threshold.
 The medical records included an emergency room visit, numerous tests including imaging, MRIs, prescriptions, and more.
 The jury could have concluded based on this that the medical costs incurred as a result of the accident were in excess of $2,000.
 The fact that the plaintiff did not provide medical bills, accompanying lay testimony, or expert witness testimony did not automatically mean that she failed to satisfy the statutory requirement.

 If you were injured in a motor vehicle accident, it is critical that you seek reliable and experienced Boston car accident lawyer.
-At The Law Offices of Michael O. Smith, we pride ourselves on providing each client with the personalized and compassionate legal counsel that they need and deserve.
+At The Mass Injury Group, we pride ourselves on providing each client with the personalized and compassionate legal counsel that they need and deserve.
 We offer a free consultation to help you learn more about how we can assist you and to discuss your situation.
 Call us now at 617-263-0060 or contact us online to get started.
 Don’t wait; time may be running out on your claim.